nuuuwan/news_lk3_data/README.md

 *2024-03-01 07:55:00* · [`adaderanalk`](https://www.adaderana.lk/news/97643/no-fuel-price-revision-in-march) · `en`

-The government has decided not to revise the fuel prices for the month of March.
+The government has decided not to revise the fuel prices for the month of March, Ada Derana learned.

 Fuel prices amended as per the monthly pricing formula were supposed to be announced last night (Feb.29).